AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/ecommerce.md

 # Configure a dataflow for an eCommerce connector in the UI

 A dataflow is a scheduled task that retrieves and ingests data from a source to a [!DNL Platform] dataset.
-This tutorial provides steps to configure a new dataflow using your eCommerce account.
+This tutorial provides steps to configure a new dataflow using your **[!UICONTROL eCommerce]** account.

 ## Getting started